Catalan Romanesque Churches of the Vall de Boí: Sant Feliu, Barruera

-First appears documented in the late 13th century but little is known of its history.
-Located in the municipality of Barruera, is a building with a single nave with a barrel vault.
+Sant Feliu first appears documented in the late 13th century but little is known of its history.
+Located in the municipality of Barruera, it has a single nave with a barrel vault.
 The nave is headed by a semicircular apse.

 La Nativitat, Durro

 Situated at an altitude of 1,386 meters, in the small town of Durrës, the church is documented for the first time in the 11th century when it belonged to the County of Pallars.
 Its style and characteristics are very similar to those already mentioned.
 It has a single nave and a single apse and five-story bell tower has very few openings.

 Sant Quirc, Durro

-It is a small hermitage of simple architecture.
+Sant Quirc is a small hermitage of simple architecture.
 The nave is covered with barrel vault and finished in a presbytery, slightly higher than the rest of the nave.
 The entrance door is arched with voussoirs.
 The hermitage is very dimly lit and only has a porthole in its head and small openings on the west facade.